vallops99/bootstrap-python-project/README.md

 Furthermore, if you look inside `devbox.json` you'll find a line under the key `init_hook`: `"pre-commit install"`.
 This line basically "installs" the git hooks under your project's `.git` directory (as they should be in order to work by default).

+Bear in mind that your first commit will be slow due to dependencies installation, other commits will be super fast.